Donald Trump's Presidential approval rating continues to worsen after it emerged he is under investigation for a possible obstruction of justice.

 Today on the floor of the Congress of the United States of America, I will call for the Impeachment of the President between 9am & 10am CST.— Congressman Al Green (@RepAlGreen) May 17, 2017

 As it stands impeachment is still unlikely because it would require a majority in the House of Representatives to go to trial and a two-thirds majority in the Senate to make it happen.

-However, the bookmakers aren't ruling out impeachment with the latest odds from Ladbrokes showing that there is a 40 per cent chance Trump will fail to make it to the end of his first term in office.
+However, the bookmakers are banking on things getting worse for Trump with the latest odds from Ladbrokes showing that he is more likely than not to fail to make it to the end of his first term in office.

 Their latest odds are as follows:

 - Impeachment or resignation before 2020: 8/11 (58 per cent chance)